- This line was added.

 |Processor||Intel Xeon Gold 6140 18C @ 2.30GHz (Skylake)|

 - Register your research group by filling out the form and sending it via mail - wait until you hear back from us (only once per group by head of group)

-- Register at u0clstr in the IT Portal - WAIT 24H!
+- Self-subscribe to the group membership for u0clstr in the IT Portal - WAIT 24H!

 - Upload your SSH key in the IT Portal (HPC-Systems is only visible if you finished step 2.)

 - Register at mailing list, join Mattermost HPC-Users channel

 - Register your research group for the usage of the HPC resources.

 This has to be done only once per research group.
 The application can be found on the right.
 A quick reference card guiding you through the steps of your application can also be found on the right.

 - Read the how-to guides provided on this website